manux32/7d2d_A17_modlets/manux_CustomVehicles_A17_modlet/README.md

 ### To the 3D Assets creators
 To all the creators of the 3D Assets I used to make the vehicles.
 See the list in the **Terms of Use** section above.

+### Mumpfy
+A very talented visual artist that is also a 7d2d modder.
+He retextured many of the coolest Vehicles of this mod to make them fit better in the mood of the game.
+They look awesome!
+And also for some modeling help and his eye for nailing the look of kick-ass vehicles like the Monster Beetle.
+He retextured the following vehicles so far:
+- Dust2Death's RoadHog
+- The Beast
+- Helicopter
+- Monster Beetle

 ### Dust2Death
 For doing all the ground work to find how to make a custom bike in A16, using the game unused Road Hog asset.
 He's the one that originally initiated the forum thread we currently use for the A16 mod.
 When I saw what he did with the RoadHog, it picked my interest.
 We shared a lot of knowledge and I then started to build this Vehicles mod: [**Custom Vehicles by Manux**](https://7daystodie.com/forums/showthread.php?87828-Custom-Vehicles-by-Manux-SDX)

+### Guppy
+For his Guppy humor and for inviting me to his discord, where I met many other talented modders, and was lucky to have access to them for help with different modding topics.

 ### TormentedEmu
 For making the Horse vehicle of the Medieval Mod, which has been a great code reference for me when building this mod.